Updated April 2022

-We go to the Royal Easter Show every year.
-It was an annual pilgrimage for my family when I was growing up and we’ve continued the tradition with BJ and AJ.
+We visit the Sydney Royal Easter Show every year.
+It was an annual pilgrimage for my family when I was growing up and we’ve continued the tradition with Braeden and Amelia.
 I know many people avoid the show because of the crowds and cost but I’m here to share my tips on getting around the show, saving money and more.
 Sydney Olympic Park, where the Easter Show is held, was the site of the Olympics and Paralympics so it is wonderfully accessible.

 If you have any tips, please add them to the comments at the end of this post.
 In the meantime take a tour with us by clicking on the play button on the arrow below –